-The extract of quassia was tested as an insecticide by Mc-Indoo and Sievers 44 and found to be relatively ineffective against aphids.
-These investigators, however, worked with aqueous extracts of the quassia wood
+The extract of quassia was tested as an insecticide by McIndoo and Sievers 10 and found to be relatively ineffective against aphids.
+These investigators, however, worked with aqueous extracts of the quassia wood.

-The bitter, and presumably the physiologically active, principles of the Surinam quassia are quassin and neoquassin, the former first isolated and named by Winckler, according to Clark,^{45, 46} who has recently investigated the chemical structure of these two compounds.
+The bitter, and presumably the physiologically active, principles of the Surinam quassia are quassin and neoquassin, the former first isolated and named by Winckler, according to Clark,^{11, 12} who has recently investigated the chemical structure of these two compounds.
 The first of these, when extracted with hot water and purified by recrystallization from dilute methyl alcohol, is in the form of thin colorless rods and plates, melts at 205°-206° C., and is dextrorotatory.
 Neoquassin, when prepared in the same manner, crystallizes as dense, colorless six-sided prisms and quadrilateral plates, melting at 225°-226° C. Both compounds have the same empirical formula, $C{22}H{30}O_6$, contain two methoxyl groups, and are apparently isomeric.

-A third compound, picrasmin, has been isolated from Picrasma (Aeschrion) excelsa by Clark.47 This material has been isolated and named previously by Massute.
-Picrasmin has the same empirical formula, $C{22}H{30}O_6$, as quassin and neoquassin, but crystallizes in thin, colorless plates and occasional rods which melt at 218° C. It is dextrorotatory, and, like the other two compounds, contains two methoxyl groups.
+A third compound, picrasmin, has been isolated from Picrasma (Aeschrion) excelsa by Clark.13 This material had been isolated and named previously by Massute.14 Picrasmin has the same empirical formula, $C{22}H{30}O_6$, as quassin and neoquassin, but crystallizes in thin, colorless plates and occasional rods which melt at 218° C. It is dextrorotatory and, like the other two compounds, contains two methoxyl groups.